 Out on a vacation or for a weekend trip with friends or at home, you are, at some point in a time bound to wake up with those itchy red marks left behind by mosquitoes which may result in many mosquito borne diseases.

 Mosquitoes are present in abundance and it goes without saying that almost everybody is somewhere battling to win their #WarAgainstDengue.
 Mosquitoes infect millions of people throughout the nation every year causing fatal diseases and even death.
 Isn’t that a devastating effect that these deadly creatures cause?
 Indeed it is!

-The saddest part is that children are very easily affected by mosquitoes and are prone to diseases caused by mosquito bites.
-Here’s an eye-opener to the deadliest diseases mosquito-borne diseases, their causes, and prevention.
-Prevention, as we always say is indeed much better than cure!
+The saddest part is Mosquitoes bites affects children very easily and are prone to diseases.
+Here’s an eye-opener to the deadliest diseases mosquito borne diseases, their causes, and prevention.
+Prevention is always better than cure!

 Other than providing us with itchiest bites, mosquitoes are also known for spreading some of the deadliest diseases like: